Pharmaceutical Supply Chain in Ethiopia: Strengthening HR Management and Practice

 The Transaid partners conducted second visit to EPSS in February 2025 where they met with the Director General and discussed priority areas identified by Transaid during November 2024 situational analysis.
 They also conducted a one-day workshop attended by 18 stakeholders, which culminated in the development of an action plan that was shared with the EPSS Chief of Staff and endorsed for implementation.

-Updated May 21, 2025.
+Updated November 7, 2025.